hellobrian/old-brianhan.co/content/blog/prettier-pre-commit/index.md

 ---
 title: Using Prettier with a Pre-commit Hook
-subtitle: How to integrate Prettier into your existing dev workflow for you and your team and understand all the pieces that make it work.
+description: How to integrate Prettier into your existing dev workflow for you and your team and understand all the pieces that make it work.
 date: 2018-12-27
 ---